Chicago’s Field Museum is within walking distance from Adeline’s Sea Moose and can be added to your Chicago private yacht rental excursion.

 About the Field Museum

-The Field Museum first opened in 1894, displaying a collection of artifacts originally assembled for the 1983 World’s Fair in Chicago.
+The Field Museum of Chicago, located on the Museum Campus, first opened in 1894, displaying a collection of artifacts originally assembled for the 1983 World’s Fair in Chicago.
 Today, the exhibits explore more than 4.6 billion years of natural history, from ancient Egypt to Qing Dynasty China to the prehistoric era and beyond.
 When you enter the museum, you’ll be greeted by one of its most famous residents — Máximo the Titanosaur, the largest dinosaur to ever walk the earth.
-And don’t miss SUE, the most complete T.rex ever discovered, in the second floor Evolving Planet gallery.
+And don’t miss SUE, the most complete T.rex ever discovered, in the second-floor Evolving Planet gallery.

 Cyrus Tang Hall of China: Within five galleries, the 350 objects on display represent centuries of Chinese culture, including pottery, jades, bronzes, burial objects, ceramics, Buddhist sculptures, rubbings, textiles, and paintings.